-- o exemptions from the right of access should be limited and specific - the privacy of individuals should be protected - the wording of the exemption and the interests it seeks to protect - whether the requester is seeking his or her own personal information - whether the requester has a sympathetic or compelling need to receive the information - whether the requester is an individual or an organization - the relationship between the requester and any affected persons - whether disclosure will increase public confidence in the operation of the institution - the nature of the information and the extent to which it is significant and/or sensitive to the institution, the requester or any affected person - the age of the information - the historic practice of the institution with respect to similar information. - [40] The ministry submits that it exercised its discretion taking into consideration the purposes of the Act, including the principles that: - 1. information should be available to the public; - 2. individuals should have a right of access to their own personal information; - 3. exemptions from the right of access should be limited and specific; and - 4. the privacy of individuals should be protected. - [41] The ministry states that it redacted only information that clearly fell within the section 19 exemption and carefully considered the interests the exemption seeks to protect, namely, the importance of a client's willingness and ability to confide in his or her lawyer on a legal matter without reservation, and that it withheld the information only after concluding that release of the information would likely negatively affect this important protection. - [42] In addition, the ministry considered the fact that none of the records would exist were it not for the appellant's letters to the ministry, and that the information was the appellant's own personal information.

-[43] The appellant did not address this issue directly in his representations.
+- the historic practice of the institution with respect to similar information. - [38] The ministry submits that it exercised its discretion taking into consideration the purposes of the Act, including the principles that: - 1. information should be available to the public; - 2. individuals should have a right of access to their own personal information; - 3. exemptions from the right of access should be limited and specific; and - 4. the privacy of individuals should be protected. - [39] The ministry states that it redacted only information that clearly fell within the section 19 exemption and carefully considered the interests the exemption seeks to protect, namely, the importance of a client's willingness and ability to confide in his or her lawyer on a legal matter without reservation, and that it withheld the information only after concluding that release of the information would likely negatively affect this important protection. - [40] In addition, the ministry considered the fact that none of the records would exist were it not for the appellant's letters to the ministry, and that the information was the appellant's own personal information. - [41] The appellant did not address this issue directly in his representations.